-Crown lengthening (AKA: “crown-elongation” or “crown-extension”) is a surgical procedure that is done when the tooth is too short to provide adequate retention for a restoration (usually a crown).
+Crown lengthening (AKA: “crown-elongation” or “crown-extension”) is a surgical procedure that is done when the tooth is too short to provide adequate retention for a restoration (usually a dental crown).

 When a tooth has a deep cavity, a crown and buildup are usually needed to restore the tooth.
 If the cavity extends too far below the gums, it becomes impossible to predictably make a crown that will last for any length of time.
 Performing crown lengthening where indicated improves the prognosis for the tooth.